Antobio17/GShockChallenge/README.md

-# GShockChallenge
+# GStockChallenge
-GShock technical challenge.
+GStock technical challenge.

 ## Installation and use